wadoodislam/wadoodislam/README.md

 I build intelligent systems that see, understand, and react to the world.
 My work blends **deep learning**, **computer vision**, and **large-scale ML engineering** to solve high-impact real-world problems.

+###What I Am Learning

+I regularly explore new ideas in deep learning, computer vision, and optimization.
+I enjoy reading research papers and turning theoretical concepts into working prototypes.
+Deep Learning TA for more than 80 students at LUMS.
+Helped shape assignments, quizzes, and tutorials.

 I enjoy taking ideas from research and turning them into robust pipelines that run on real hardware, real users, and real constraints.

 🧩 Seven years of hands-on engineering\